loufay/WholeBodyExplorer/README.md

 # Whole-Body Organ Explorer

 This is a Streamlit-based application to explore organ data from MRI datasets.
-The app visualizes distributions and correlations of organ shape metrics (volume, diameter, surface area) across various factors such as age and gender.
+The app visualizes distributions and correlations of organ shape metrics (volume, diameter, surface area) across various factors.

 ## Features